-With the head kit (01), idler assembly (02) and rotor adjusting sleeve (07) removed, push the rotor/ shaft assembly (03A) toward the head end of the pump until the bond between the shaft and rubber bellows of the front seal breaks loose.
+With the head kit (01), idler assembly (02) and rotor adjusting sleeve (07) removed, push the rotor/shaft assembly (03A) toward the head end of the pump until the bond between the shaft and rubber bellows of the front seal breaks loose.

-Reach through the windows in the backhead (06AA) and use a pair of screwdrivers to work the seat sleeve (07L) and rotating portion of the front seal (05) toward the rear of the backhead.
+Reach through the windows in the backhead (06AA) and use a pair of screwdrivers to work the rotating portion of the front seal (05) toward the rear of the backhead.
+Reach through the backhead and slide the rotating portion of the seal off the shaft.

 Remove the front seal stationary element and Oring from the seat sleeve.
 Use caution not to damage the stationary element sealing face.
-Remove the O-rings (O) from the I.D. and O.D. of the seat sleeve.
+Remove the O-ring (07B) from the O.D. of the seat sleeve.